jrwrodgers/Lipo-Monitor/README.md

 + 3D printed box
 + Cell Impedance Measurement
 + PCB
++ Smart discharge algorithm since the voltage under load is lower.
+When the load is disconnected there is a "bounce back" of resting lipo voltage.
+Maybe a 2 stage approach to estimate the voltage under load to give a resting voltage of the desired sotrage voltage.
 + Inbuilt Load Bank Design
 + Multiple Relay for fast discharge
 + Inbuilt relays so XT60 Connection included